-The Meals on Wheels program that services the Town of Payson and Star Valley, as well as south to Tonto Basin is almost at its maximum.
-There are four routes that deliver about 140 meals a day.
+The Meals on Wheels program services the Town of Payson and Star Valley, and south to Tonto Basin.
+There are four routes that deliver about 150 meals a day.
+Transit vehicles are used when not needed for transportation.

-The Payson Senior Center will be requesting funding for preventative maintenance in 2021 & 2022 and a comprehensive Transit Operations Software platform to assist with Scheduling & Reporting.
+The Payson Senior Center will be requesting funding for operations, preventative maintenance, transportation software, and a new bus in the next grant cycle.